A Level subject overviews

 Our musicians have a range of exciting opportunities that include regular concerts, masterclasses and workshops and we perform in school, in and around Norwich and Norfolk, and all across Europe with recent venues including Tuscany, Venice, Lake Garda, Prague and the Costa Brava.

-Physical Education A Level and BTEC Sport
+Physical Education A Level / BTEC Sport

 Our current A Level students have been able to attend a sports science trip to Loughborough University and lectures and coaching sessions with Olympic athletes at the GSA’s Girls Go Gold Sports Conference, held in Wimbledon.
+There are also plenty of opportunities to get involved in competitive sport across a range of disciplines, as well as the chance to assist with PE lessons in our Prep School.

 Physics A Level